mattermost/mattermost-ai-site/content/posts/2023-06-07-exploring-ai-in-strict-security.md

 - Multi-user AI bot discussion enables collaborative questioning, prompting and answering in real-time discussions for users to assess, iterate and evaluate responses of multiple agents connected to different LLM models.

-- “Collaborative AI” across web, desktop and mobile with users and AI bots interacting in conversations and workflows, with all user and AI data contained within private cloud infrastructure.
+- "Collaborative AI" across web, desktop and mobile with users and AI bots interacting in conversations and workflows, with all user and AI data contained within private cloud infrastructure.

 - Scalable AI model architecture enabling deployment into private clouds and data centers on high-powered hardware to use larger models, as well as the ability to run on hardware as small as a conventional laptop.